FAFSA Code: #002901

 Outside scholarships must be included in your financial aid package as a resource to help pay for your educational costs.
 However, it is the policy of Wells College to make sure that students are awarded for achievements and efforts by first applying these funds to any unmet need the student may have incurred.
 If need has been met 100%, we will lower the student's recommended loan amount.
 It is the responsibility of the student to notify the financial aid office of all outside scholarship awards.

 The Office of Career Services and Experiential Learning manages the student employment program.
-All students will have the opportunity to apply for jobs on-campus and off-campus.
+Students will have the opportunity to apply for jobs on-campus and off-campus.
 Due to the limited number of positions available, students are not guaranteed student employment.
-Returning students will have an opportunity to apply for a campus job during the spring semester and new students can apply online after June 15th.
+Returning students will have an opportunity to apply for a campus job during the spring semester and new students can apply online after August 1.

 There are circumstances that will enable the Wells College financial aid office to adjust a student's aid eligibility.
 These circumstances could include: job loss due to unemployment or illness, a one-time benefit that affected your federal adjusted gross income, separation or divorce, or unusual medical/dental expenses, elementary/secondary dependent tuition costs, nursing home costs not covered by insurance, and unusual high childcare costs.
 If conditions such as these occur during any of your four years at Wells, please contact the financial aid office.
 Do not send any letters to the federal aid processing center.
 They are not able to adjust your aid eligibility.